Forced Labour Regulation (FLR)

 How does the FLR work?

-Following these is the most effective way to identify, reduce and address the risk of forced labour in your value chain.
+This is the best way to identify, reduce and tackle the risk of forced labour in the supply chain.

-• The European Commission will publish the guidelines on 14 June 2026 to assist economic operators.
-These guidelines will outline what due diligence about forced labour entails.
-Also, it will explain how to identify the risk indicators for forced labour and effective methods for ending forced labour.
+• Read the guidelines for businesses, which the European Commission will publish by 14 June 2026.
+These guidelines will set out what due diligence involves in relation to forced labour, the risk indicators of forced labour and best practices for ending and remediating forced labour.

-• The European Commission is developing a public database that will provide information on forced labour risks for specific products and geographic areas.
-This resource will help you prioritise principal aspects of your due diligence efforts.
+• The European Commission is creating a public database of high-risk products and regions.
+This will help businesses set due diligence priorities.

-• Join the sectoral partnership programme, which supports businesses in implementing due diligence.
+• Participate in the sectoral partnerships programme, which helps businesses carry out due diligence.

 The advisors at the RBC Helpdesk will help you with tailored advice for your company.
 We will also answer your questions, for example, about CSRD and CSDDD.